 Participants benefit from observing numerous bargaining styles and negotiate with participants from various unions and sectors.
 Participants can build their confidence and skill level in a safe environment and gain feedback on their approach.

-Deborah King, Executive Director of the 1199SEIU Training and Employment Funds.
-She is a trade unionist with more than 30 years of experience in leading public and private sector contract bargaining.
+Deborah King is the former executive director of 1199SEIU Training and Employment Funds.
+She has previously served in many roles in the labor movement, including Executive Vice-President for Collective Bargaining at 1199SEIU.
+She has more than 30 years of experience in leading public and private sector contract bargaining.

 Kim Cook is extension faculty for education and training at The Worker Institute.
 She has formerly served as president of SEIU Local 925, a local of 26,000 education and public sector workers in Washington State.
 In 2004, she went on to serve on the SEIU International Executive Board and as international vice-president at SEIU.
 In 2010, Cook established a new member engagement department at SEIU, working with locals throughout the country on leadership and organizational development.
 She has also worked for OPEIU, AAUP and Working America.